CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 Arrays would be recognized and generate code to also transform the array elements appropriately to produce the detail objects for the JPA entities.

+The transformations needed to fully implement the current RDA API data model include:

+- Amount: parse and copy a dollar amount string
+- Char: copy a single character into a char field
+- Date: parse and copy a date string
+- EnumValueIfPresent: set an enum column if a specific field is present in the RDA message
+- IdHash: hash and copy a string (MBI hash)
+- Int: parse and copy an integer string
+- MessageEnum: extract string value from an enum and copy it
+- String: copy a string
+- Timestamp: copy the current timestamp

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

 Collect a list of action items to be resolved or officially deferred before this RFC is submitted for final comment, including:

-* ?
+None yet.

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks

 Why should we *not* do this?

-* Code generators can be somewhat complex.
+**Reason 1: Code generators can be complex**

 A case can be made that lots of hand written code can be more directly comprehensible than a code generator.
+This is particularly true if the design of the code generator hard codes too many things and embeds too much knowledge of the data it generates code for (e.g. if it adds or looks for fields with specific names that aren't defined in the meta data).

+Both of these concerns can be addressed by careful design and coding of the plugin.
+Embedding knowledge of conventions is perfectly OK.
+That is why the plugin exists: to centralize that knowledge in a reusable component.
+However embedding knowledge of fields themselves is harmful since it splits knowledge of the fields between the metadata and the plugin source code.

+Complexity of the plugin can be addressed through design.
+Use of a strategy pattern for transformations can provide a clear interface and convention for how those work.
+Adding comments with example output to each section that generates code can make the intent of that code clearer.

+**Reason 2: RDA API Conventions may change**

-* Since RDA API is not yet in production might their conventions change substantially in the near future?
+Since RDA API is not yet in production won't their conventions change substantially in the near future?
+That would be a danger either with hand-written code or with a plugin.
+The plugin centralizes the implemtation of those conventions so we can leverage that to simplify adapting to the change.
+Simply change the plugin and the new conventions apply to all fields.

+A similar approach has been taken with the hand-written code too.
+However, though embedding the conventions in library classes and methods is helpful it can still lead to widespread code changes if you need to add a parameter to a library method.
+Suddenly dozens of lines of code need to be changed by hand to add that new parameter.
+A code generator can do that sort of thing automatically.

+**Reason 3: A single plugin used in multiple modules implies too much knowledge**

+The code using the plugin is in separate modules for a reason.
+Won't using a plugin require adding many dependencies to the plugin module that don't make sense there?

+This can be addressed by defining interfaces that the plugin generated code calls to perform some of its work.
+Then the module that uses the generated code can implement the interface with whatever extra knowledge it needs.
+This was done in the proof of concept where the code that actually extracts string values from RDA API enums was called through an interface.
+The interface was defined in the plugin library and a factory to create a concrete implementation was passed to the constructor of the generated code.
+This allowed the plugin to generate all of its code without any access to the RDA API stubs themselves.

 ### Proposed Solution: Notable Alternatives
 [Proposed Solution: Notable Alternatives]: #proposed-solution-notable-alternatives

-A design based around a maven plugin was chosen because it integrates easily into the current build pipeline.
-Also IDEs can easily detect the presence of the plugin and recognize the generated classes so that they can be debugged.
-The javapoet API was chosen since it is already in use with the RIF code generator and works well for the task.

 A spreadsheet could be used for the DSL.
-However we decided thata YAML file format has several advantages over a spreashseet for this process:
+However we decided that a YAML file format has several advantages over a spreashseet for this process:
 * Existing open source libraries such as jackson can directly convert YAML into java beans.
 * RDA API data is inherently heirarchical and YAML naturally supports heirachical data.
-* YAML is pure text it can be edited from within an IDE and diffs of the file can be reviewed as part of the github PR review process.
+* YAML is pure text so can be edited from within an IDE and diffs of the file can be reviewed as part of the github PR review process.

 We considered using java annotation processing but decided that a maven plugin has some advantages:
 * The maven plugin works directly within the maven build process rather than adding the complexity of java annotation processing.